ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-16-no-ceasefire-104-brent-fomc.md

 ### ▲ DEFENCE + GOLD LMT, RTX, GD, NOC + GLD — The War Trade Basket
 {: .trade-long}

 Lockheed near all-time high.
 RTX +5% in March.
 General Dynamics and Northrop Grumman benefiting from multi-year procurement tailwinds.
 This is not a short-term trade; the IDF said 3+ more weeks of operations.
-Gold above $5,100 — new ATH territory.
+Gold above $5,100, new ATH territory.
 Central bank buying + EM currency crisis + stagflation = structural bid for gold.
 Own both: defence for the kinetic war, gold for the economic war.

 *Risk: A surprise peace deal would crush both trades simultaneously.
 This is the tail risk.*

 ### ▼ REDUCE / AVOID Airlines, Consumer Discretionary, High-Multiple SaaS, EM-Exposed
 {: .trade-short}

-Airlines: AAL, DAL, UAL — $100+ oil makes Q2 guidance impossible; every bounce is fake.
+Airlines: AAL, DAL, UAL, $100+ oil makes Q2 guidance impossible; every bounce is fake.
 Consumer discretionary: NKE earnings Thu will confirm the consumer is cracking (Michigan 55.5).
 High-multiple SaaS: TEAM, WDAY, CRM bleeding as rates rise; FOMC hawkish hold = more pain.
 EM-exposed: Companies with Turkey, Pakistan, South Korea revenue facing FX headwinds.
 Sell rallies in all four categories.
 The floor is lower than you think.

 *Risk: Genuine ceasefire + Hormuz reopening violently reverses all four.
 Maintain watchlists.*